 xgt Python library, and how to get xGT to help you understand what it is in your data.

 We will begin with the data and follow a simple example to illustrate this process.
 Consider that you have data in two separate comma-separated-values (CSV) files:

 These two data sources correspond nicely to components of a graph.
 The first is a collection of information about an object (in this case, a person), which can be represented as a vertex in the graph.
 A vertex is a mathematical name for the "bubble" in a graph drawing.

 The second is a collection of information about relationships between objects, which can be represented as an edge in the graph.
 An edge is a mathematical name for the line that connects two vertices.
-We usually consider the edge to have a direction, meaning it goes from one specific vertex to another specific vertex; and we indicate that with an arrow-head point to the to vertex.
-We can call the two vertices in this relationship the source and target of the edge.
+We usually consider the edge to have a direction, meaning it goes from one specific vertex to another specific vertex.
+We can call the two vertices in this relationship the source and target of the edge, respectively.

 Setting up the graph model in xGT

 We can use the